 Introduction

-The purpose of this hardware report is to comprehensively detail the Cable-Monitor project, encompassing specification, evaluation, development/Implementation, testing and project management.
+The purpose of this hardware report is to comprehensively document the Cable-Monitor project, encompassing specifications, evaluation, development/implementation, testing and project management.
 The initiation of the project was facilitated by the provision of several documents, including documentation templates, circuit designs, layouts, and program code frameworks.
 The primary objective is the successful creation of a functional device capable of sensing a power cable through both electrostatic and electromagnetic fields.
 The device is designed to measure the distance to the cable and accurately gauge the current flowing through it.
 The acquired data is then presented on a touch display.
 Ultimately, the report aims to capture the entire lifecycle of the Cable-Monitor project, from conceptualization to realization, ensuring a clear understanding of the processes involved in achieving a fully operational and effective device.

 Very good Done